krzysztofarendt/confident-blackbox/README.md

 # confident-blackbox

+This package is under development and not ready to be used.

 ## Installation

 Please note, that currently the dependencies are listed only in `requirements.in` and must by compiled with `pip-compile`.